-If you live in a city, chances are that you’ve seen many couriers at work and may not have even known it.
+If you live in a city, the chances are that you’ve seen many couriers at work and may not have even known it.
 With their efficient and sometimes specialized delivery services, couriers help to keep other businesses running.
 Starting a courier business of your own could provide many advantages.
-It’s possible to start up a business on a part-time basis, and if you already know your local area well, then you may be well-prepared for this career.
+It’s possible to start up a business on a part-time basis, and if you already know your local area well, you may be well-prepared for this career.

-Courier businesses transport packages, goods, and documents from businesses to recipients, who may be other businesses or individuals.
+Courier businesses transport packages, goods, and documents from local businesses to recipients, who may be other businesses or individuals.
 Couriers offer the advantage of fast delivery, package tracking, and a more secure experience than businesses might have if they used traditional shipping methods.
 Most courier businesses accommodate a wide range of goods, including a same-day document delivery or a more complicated large piece of equipment that requires special handling.

 Couriers may work with a variety of businesses, but they typically have specific service areas that they know well.
-Pharmacies, veterinarians, realtors, lawyers, and many other businesses frequently use couriers for their convenience and efficiency.
+Pharmacies, veterinarians, realtors, lawyers, and many other businesses frequently use couriers for convenience and efficiency.
 Couriers don’t just operate during standard business hours, and instead may deliver at night, too.
 It’s most common to find couriers in highly-populated areas, like cities, where such time-sensitive deliveries are common.

 According to IBIS World, the couriers and local delivery services in the United States industry experienced a 4.7% growth from 2015 to 2020.
 That data reflects both larger couriers and smaller local delivery companies.
 Increased consumer spending, corporate profit, and a greater number of businesses in operation during that five-year period drove the courier industry’s growth.

-The industry is expected to benefit from increased consumer spending and a growing number of businesses from 2020 through 2025.
+The courier service industry is expected to benefit from increased consumer spending and a growing number of businesses from 2020 through 2025.
 An improving economy is also likely to drive spending and the need for courier services.

 As of 2020, the courier and local delivery services industry was a $113 billion market.
 A total of 235,005 businesses employed 935,038 staff.

-Courier businesses often work with businesses who need prompt, personalized delivery services.
-These clients could consist of retailers or manufacturers, but they can also be other types of businesses or even individuals who need to have something delivered quickly, often on the same day.
+Courier businesses often work with businesses that need prompt, personalized delivery services.
+These potential clients could consist of retailers or manufacturers, but they can also be other types of businesses or even individuals who need to have something delivered quickly, often on the same day.
 A courier business might target certain types of other businesses needing deliveries made within a certain timeline.

-Geographic area may also define a business’ target market.
+The geographic area may also define a business’ target market.
 A smaller courier business might specialize in a part of a city or a few towns, while larger businesses could expand to cover larger areas and enjoy a larger customer base as a result.

 Skills, experience, and education useful in running a courier business